Tally

 Side panels maintain context by allowing users to see more of their existing products and materials and are overall, more scalable for large amounts of inputs.

 I built a design system, complete with call to actions, form inputs, custom illustrated icons, and more.
-Although some components like the counter are custom-made, I relied heavily on existing UI libraries like Vercel's shadcn, Google's Material UI, and Tailwind CSS as a starting point to relieve developer lift.
+Although some components like the counter are custom-made, I relied heavily on existing UI libraries like Vercel's shadcn, Google's Material UI, and Tailwind CSS as a starting point to relieve engineering lift.

 Launch something... anything.